-Fanny Bullock was born Jan.
+She was born Jan.
 8, 1859 in Worcester, Mass.
-Her father, Alexander Hamilton Bullock, had been governor of Massachusetts.
-She was raised by tutors and governesses, attended finishing school in New York then moved to Paris and Dresden, where she lived alone and mingled with European society.
+Her father, Alexander Hamilton Bullock, had served as governor of Massachusetts.
+She was raised by tutors and governesses and attended finishing school in New York.
+Then she moved to Paris and Dresden, where she lived alone and mingled with European society.

-She returned to Worcester in 1879 and two years later married William Workman, a wealthy surgeon 12 years older than she.
+She returned to Worcester in 1879.
+Two years later she married William Workman, a wealthy surgeon 12 years older than she.
 He brought her along on his climbing expeditions to the White Mountains in New Hampshire.
 Unlike European climbing clubs, American climbing clubs in the White Mountains encouraged women to join and allowed them membership.
 By 1886, there were sometimes more women than men on New England climbing expeditions.

-Mountaineering gave Fanny Bullock Workman an identity as a vigorous, athletic woman unhampered by society’s expectations of her as a wife and mother.
+Mountaineering gave Fanny Bullock Workman an identity as a New Woman.
+She was vigorous and athletic, unhampered by society’s expectations of her as a wife and mother.
 She had two children, Siegfried and Rachel, but Siegfried died of respiratory illnesses in 1893.
 Rachel was raised by nurses and governesses and sent to boarding school.
 Fanny missed Rachel’s wedding in 1912 while climbing mountains in India.

 William Workman in 1889 retired from his medical practice, citing ill health.
 He recovered quickly though.
 Both he and Fanny had lost their fathers and gained large estates, which allowed them to move to Germany so they could take in the culture.

 By then, the pneumatic bicycle tire had been invented and cycling was all the rage.
 The Workmans interrupted their sophisticated pursuit of the arts with bicycle expeditions to Scandinavia, Italy and France.
 They began to range farther afield to more exotic places: Spain, Algeria, Indochina and India.